CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

 ![screenshot showing the button to compare and create a pull request on GitHub](https://user-images.githubusercontent.com/28508947/173202077-46cf9544-f920-4faa-b18d-f7798a176d13.png)

 Add a title to the pull request on the new page.
 Optionally, add a message about the changes made.
-Including a a link to the preview page would also be very helpful.
+Including a link to the preview page would also be very helpful.
 For example, https://deploy-preview-644--codingtrain.netlify.app/challenges/7-solar-system-2d

 ![screenshot showing message including a link to preview page](./maintain-website/preview.jpg)